 You Can’t Ignore Sustainable And Responsible Adventure Travel Tourism

-We wrote about responsible tourism in a previous article which is like sustainable tourism in that they both seek to reduce negative affects from traveling.
+We wrote about responsible tourism in a previous article which is like sustainable tourism in that they both seek to reduce negative effects from traveling.
 Further, those who follow this kind of tourism make places they visit better than how they found them.

 Because of COVID, “58% of consumers say they are thinking more about the environment,” and “destinations that protect nature, or offer an insider view into wildlife, will attract a steady following” according to the World Travel and Tourism Council (WTTC).
-We saw the reduction in CO2 emissions when everything shut down.
+We saw a reduction in CO2 emissions when everything shut down.
 It left an impression on consumers and we see the effects of climate change every day now.
 Consumers are committed, now, more than ever, to be a responsible traveler.

 In the report, When We Travel Again: (Responsible Tourism After COVID-19), they state, “About 2.4% of Millennials answered that they would rather avoid traveling for a long-term period in order to preserve the positive effects that human isolation was giving the environment.”
 Further, 60.99% of millennials surveyed said they’d rather explore natural areas instead of traveling to big cities.